How to cook white asparagus, German style. Classic spargel recipe with quick and easy Hollandaise sauce (no-fail).

 - White asparagus and ham is often drizzled with olive oil or a simple lemon butter sauce instead of the richer Hollandaise.
 To make it simply melt butter on very low heat and slowly stir in lemon juice, along with salt and pepper to taste for seasoning.

-- Pork roast, schnitzel, frikadellen and brats are all delicious when accompanied by German white asparagus.
+- Pork roast, schnitzel, frikadellen and beer brats are all delicious when accompanied by German white asparagus.

 - Baked fish fillet or pan-seared salmon